- Sixth Form Home

 What we’ll study

 This extra skill, of being able to operate in a number of languages, means that they can benefit from employment opportunities not only in the UK, but also throughout the world.
+Studying languages also develops transferable skills sought by employers in areas outside the traditional realms of translating, interpreting and teaching.
+Such skills are excellent written and spoken communication skills, the ability to present a well-structured argument, the ability to think on your feet and adapt, problem solving and building relationships with others.

-The department also offers a GCSE Italian course which would suit you well if you’re interested in an MFL degree as it gives you the opportunity to try a lesser taught language and demonstrate your love of language learning.
+The department also offers a GCSE German course which would suit you well if you’re interested in an MFL degree as it gives you the opportunity to try a lesser taught language and demonstrate your love of language learning.

 How you’ll be assessed